mehulagg/gitlab_test/doc/administration/pages/index.md

    gitlab_rails['auto_migrate'] = false
    ```

-1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the new GitLab Pages server for the changes to take effect.
+1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the new Pages server for the changes to take effect.

 1. On the main GitLab server, make the following changes to `/etc/gitlab/gitlab.rb`: